spha-code/kubernetes/README.md

 # 🚀 Local Kubernetes Lab with Kind on WSL

 A clean, visually appealing guide to setting up a lightweight local Kubernetes environment on **Windows Subsystem for Linux (WSL)** using **kubectl** and **kind**.
+Kubernetes (K8s) builds on top of Docker (or any container runtime), but it adds orchestration, scaling, and self-healing.

 ![Kubernetes Workflow](https://github.com/user-attachments/assets/02410853-9b_14-46e6-9d86-e66b37865715)